Feeds

 Configuration

-Feeds are configured within the Resource class corresponding to a collection:
+Feeds are configured in the Resource’s collection:

 # app/models/content/post.rb